kkowenn/DataBaseProjects/README.md

 # DataBase Projects

 This repository contains the comprehensive database design, It includes both
-1. The Freelance database schema.
+1. The Freelance database schema (to develop the webApp project in colleage project).
 2. Sencond project is backend design for a dashboard web application.
 Detailed information about each component is provided below.

 ## Freelance's Database Schema